tojoqk/qklib/README.md

 # Luhn

-This package provide checking number and adding check digit functions.
+This package provides functions for validating numbers and adding check digits using the Luhn Algorithm.

 You can use it as follows: